 On December 22, 2016, the Supreme Court of Ohio handed down a merit decision in State v.
-Moore, Slip Opinion No. 2016-Ohio-8288.
+Moore, 2016-Ohio-8288.
 In a 4-3 opinion written by Justice Pfeifer, the court held that a term-of-years prison sentence imposed on a juvenile nonhomicide offender that exceeds the offender’s life expectancy violates the Eighth Amendment ban on cruel and unusual punishment.
 There were five separate opinions in this 77-page magnum opus on punishment of juvenile offenders.
 The case was argued February 4, 2015—a long time ago, but the 77 pages and five opinions is a hint as to why, and also as to why this is a very long blog post!

 Oh, and the justices did all agree on one thing.
 Abuse of discretion was the proper standard of review of the court of appeals’ decision on an application for reconsideration.
 But they disagreed about whether there was an abuse of discretion in this case.